-Seattle property tax bills swing wildly across neighborhoods.
-Here is how the King County Assessor calculates them, where the model gets it wrong, and what to do about it.
+Seattle property tax bills swing wildly by neighborhood.
+Here is how King County calculates them, where the model gets it wrong, and what to do.

 Seattle does not have one property tax story; it has thirty.
 The $1.4 million Madison Park craftsman and the $620,000 Beacon Hill bungalow both pay King County property taxes, but the bills, the rates, and the overassessment risks look almost nothing alike.
 The "average Seattle property tax bill" is a number that means very little to any specific homeowner.